-The Release Summaries page on our website includes release communications about major releases as well as the monthly Monitor Recap newsletter summarizing minor projects implemented between releases.
+The Release Summaries page on our website includes release communications about major releases, as well as the Owner's View Monthly Recap summarizing minor projects implemented between releases.

 Direct Client Communications

 The Client News page on our website is used to post the contents of all broadcast email communications sent to clients.